hansroh/skitai/README.rst

     - DB_SQLITE3
     - DB_REDIS
     - DB_MONGODB
+    - DJANGO: mount django database engine of settings.py if database engine is PostgreSQL or SQLite3

 - server: single or server list, server form is [ username : password @ server_address : server_port / database_name weight ]. if your username or password contains "@" characters, you should replace to '%40'
 - role (optional): it is valid only when cluster_type is http or https for controlling API access